DavidRC-Projects/Joint-Effort/TESTING.md

 1. Undefined variables: Four variables — timer, score, currentQuestionIndex, and the startQuiz function were flagged as undefined.
 This was resolved by exporting them from the quizfunctions.js file and importing them into playnow.js using ES6 module syntax.

-After the above changes the file passed validation.
-Please see metrics below:
+After these changes the file passed validation.
+Validation metrics shown below:

 ![jshintcheck](assets/images/jshintcheckplaynow.png)